NITYANANDA/tsf/examples/jaxws-cxf-sts/README.txt

 How to Deploy:

 1.)
-The STS runs on either Tomcat 7.x (default) or Tomcat 6.x.
-If not already done, configure Maven to be able to install and uninstall the STS by following this section: http://www.jroller.com/gmazza/entry/web_service_tutorial#maventomcat.
+The STS and WSP run on either Tomcat 7.x (default) or Tomcat 6.x.
+If not already done, configure Maven to be able to install and uninstall the WSP and the STS by following this section: http://www.jroller.com/gmazza/entry/web_service_tutorial#maventomcat.
 Also start up Tomcat.

-Note: If you wish to use Tomcat 6, use the -PTomcat6 flag when running the mvn tomcat commands (tomcat:deploy, tomcat:redeploy, tomcat:undeploy).
-(-PTomcat7 is active by default so does not need to be explicitly specified.)
+Note: If you wish to use Tomcat 6, use the -PTomcat6 flag when running the mvn tomcat commands (tomcat:deploy, tomcat:redeploy, tomcat:undeploy). (-PTomcat7 is active by default so does not need to be explicitly specified.)

 2.)
 From the root jaxws-cxf-sts folder, run "mvn clean install".
 If no errors, run "mvn tomcat:deploy" (or tomcat:undeploy or tomcat:redeploy on